annaesvensson/yellow-core/README.md

 ## How to customise HTML/CSS

-Set `Layout` and `Theme` in the [page settings](#settings-page) at the top of a page.
-The HTML code of a page can be customised in the layout file.
-The CSS code of a page can be customised in the theme file.
-Have a look at the existing files and customise them.
+You can customise the HTML code of your website with a layout.
+You can customise the CSS code of your website with a theme.
+All theme files are stored in your `system/themes` folder.
+All layout files are stored in your `system/layouts folder`.
+You can edit these files.
 Your changes will not be overwritten when the website is updated.
 [Learn more about layouts](https://datenstrom.se/yellow/help/how-to-customise-a-layout) and [themes](https://datenstrom.se/yellow/help/how-to-customise-a-theme).

 ## Examples